owagner/modbus2mqtt/README.md

       --mqtt-topic MQTT_TOPIC
                             Topic prefix to be used for subscribing/publishing.
                             Defaults to "modbus/"
+      --clientid MQTT_CLIENT_ID
+			    optional prefix for MQTT Client ID

       --rtu RTU             pyserial URL (or port name) for RTU serial port --rtu-baud RTU_BAUD   Baud rate for serial port.
 Defaults to 19200 --rtu-parity {even,odd,none}
                             Parity for serial port.
 Defaults to even.
       --registers REGISTERS
                             Register specification file.
 Must be specified
+      --force FORCE
+			    optional interval (secs) to publish existing values does not override a register's poll interval.
+			    Defaults to 0 (publish only on change).

       --log LOG             set log level to the specified value.
 Defaults to WARNING.
 Try DEBUG for maximum detail
       --syslog              enable logging to syslog